iszczesniak/cpp/callable/index.md

 {% include_relative capture3a.cc %}
 {% endhighlight %}

 We set the default capture-by-reference policy with `&`.
-When a variable is captured by reference, the closure has a member reference to the captured variable, i.e., the member reference was initialized with the captured variable.
 For example:

 {% highlight c++ %}
 {% include_relative capture4.cc %}